 2g. [conditional] The SMF determines whether Extended Buffering applies based on local policy and the capability of the SMF.

-If user data is received in step 2f and Extended buffering is not configured for the SMF, then (V-)SMF compresses the header if header compression applies to the PDU session and encapsulates the downlink data as payload in a NAS message.
+If user data is received in step 2f, then (V-)SMF compresses the header if header compression applies to the PDU session and encapsulates the downlink data as payload in a NAS message.
 The (V-)SMF forwards the NAS message and the PDU session ID to the AMF using the Namf_Communication_N1N2MessageTransfer service operation.
-If Extended Buffering applies, then (V-SMF) keeps a copy of the downlink data.
+If Extended Buffering applies, then (V-)SMF keeps a copy of the downlink data.

 If user data is received in step 2f and Extended Buffering applies, the SMF includes "Extended Buffering support" indication in Namf_Communication_N1N2Message Transfer.